aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ## Step 1: Open the Tool

-1. Open the folder or link provided by IT Support.
+1. Open the folder or link provided by IT Support. - link to download?
+It should be already installed or should be downloaded into a local folder.
-2. Find the approved Support Info Tool.
+2. Find the approved Support Info Tool. - I hear this first time, it was never mentioned in this project.
-3. If the tool is provided in a compressed `.zip` folder, extract the folder first.
+3. If the tool is provided in a compressed `.zip` folder, extract the folder first. - no conpressed folder is provided, if this is a company, because the IT Team had to prepeare the computer for this already.

 ---

 ## Step 2: Run the Tool

-1. Double-click the Support Info Tool.
+Double-click the Support Info Tool. - Metadata collectrot is the name or not?
+Which name should I use?
+Double-click the .exe or the shortcut.

+You can start the Support Info Tool in one of two ways:
+a.
+Open the local folder and double-click the tool directly. or
+b.
+Double-click the desktop shortcut, if one was provided by IT Support.

-2. A command window may open for a short time.
+A command window will open and collect the support information.

-3. Wait until the tool says that the report was created.
-4. Do not close the window before the tool has finished.
+When the tool is finished, it will show a message like:

+`Diagnostic complete.
+Report saved in the same folder: TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`

+Press **Enter** to close the window.

+The report is saved in the same folder as the executable file (`.exe`).

 ---

 ## Step 3: Find the Report

-After the tool finishes, look for a report file named like:
+Look for a file named like:

 `TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`